dnephin/PyStaticConfiguration/README.md

         kwargs:         keyword arguments passed to the config loader to reload the configuration

-`ConfigurationWatcher` objects has the following method:
+`ConfigurationWatcher` has the following method:

     ConfigurationWatcher.reload_if_change(force=False)